Dosugamea/CFS/README.md

 Try our public server at `prod.customfe.su`

-**REQUIRE LLSIF Japanese 5.0.2 Client, with public key modified** (We will never provide or tell the method how to make one).
+**REQUIRE LLSIF Japanese latest Client, with public key modified** (We will never provide or tell the method how to make one).

-We only supported the JP client which above the 5.0.2
+We only supported the latest JP client

 # Agreement